AIF Taxation in India: Rules, Rates, and Investor Guide (2025)

 6. Keep Funds for Tax Payments Liquid

-• Since distributions are irregular, set aside a portion in a liquid fund or NRE savings to cover advance tax instalments.
+• Since distributions may be irregular, park a portion in liquid instruments to meet advance tax instalments comfortably.

 Tip: AIF taxation is strategy-dependent - two funds in the same category may still have very different tax outcomes.
 Always request an illustrative post-tax cashflow from the fund before investing.